Battle of Point Pleasant: Aftermath

 The Virginians lost about 75 killed and 140 wounded.
 The Shawnee's losses could not be determined, since they carried away their wounded and threw many of the dead into the river.
-The next morning, Colonel Christian, who had arrived shortly after the battle, marched his men over the battlefield.
+The next morning, Colonel William Christian, who had arrived shortly after the battle, marched his men over the battlefield.
 They found twenty-one dead warriors in the open, and twelve more were discovered hastily covered with brush and old logs.
 Among those killed was Pucksinwah, the father of Tecumseh.

-Besides scalps, the Virginians reportedly captured 40 guns, many tomahawks and some plunder which was later sold at auction for 74£ 4s 6d.
+Besides scalps, the Virginians reportedly captured 40 guns, many tomahawks and some other plunder which was later sold at auction for 74£ 4s 6d.

-The Battle of Point Pleasant forced Cornstalk to make peace in the Treaty of Camp Charlotte, ceding to Virginia the Shawnee claims to all lands south of the Ohio River (today's states of Kentucky and West Virginia).
-The Shawnee were also obligated in the Treaty of Camp Charlotte to return all white captives and stop attacking barges of immigrants traveling on the Ohio River.
+The Battle of Point Pleasant forced Cornstalk to make peace at the Treaty of Camp Charlotte, ceding to Virginia the Shawnee claims to all lands south of the Ohio River (today's states of Kentucky and West Virginia).
+The Shawnee were also obliged by the treaty to return all white captives and cease their attacks on barges of settlers traveling on the Ohio River.

 Colonel John Field, an ancestor of United States Presidents George H. W. Bush and George W. Bush, was killed in the battle.

-Legacy and historical controversies

-In April 1775, before many of the Virginians had even returned home from Dunmore's War, the battles of Lexington and Concord took place in Massachusetts.
-The American Revolution had begun and Lord Dunmore led the British war effort in Virginia.
-By the end of that year, the same militiamen who had fought at Point Pleasant managed to drive Lord Dunmore and the British troops supporting him out of Virginia.

-Before his expulsion, Dunmore had sought to gain indigenous allies, including the Shawnee the militia had defeated at Point Pleasant.
-Many Virginians suspected he had collaborated with the Shawnee from the beginning.
-They claimed Dunmore had intentionally isolated the militia under Andrew Lewis, meaning for the Shawnee to destroy them before the Royal Army troops arrived.
-Dunmore hoped to eliminate the militia in case a rebellion did break out.
-However, there is no evidence to support this theory and it is generally discounted.

-On February 21, 1908, the United States Senate passed Bill Number 160 to erect a monument commemorating the Battle of Point Pleasant.
-It cites Point Pleasant as a "battle of the Revolution".
-The bill failed in the House of Representatives.

-Nevertheless, the Battle of Point Pleasant is honored as the first engagement of the American Revolution during "Battle Days", an annual festival in modern Point Pleasant, now a city in West Virginia.